 Publisher: Harper Collins UK

-In a thousand different ways is available now via Amazon online and all good book shops.
+The Diamond Eye is available now via Amazon online and all good book shops.

 Thank You to the publishers who approved my request via netgalley in exchange for an honest review.